The Brown Gradute School application can be found at this URL: http://www.brown.edu/academics/gradschool/apply

-Results from a recent GRE general test (within five years) are required for all programs, except the AB/MPH.
-Subject tests are not required but may be submitted.
+Results from a recent GRE general test (within five years) are required.
+Subject tests are not required, but may be submitted.
 MCAT and other related tests for professional schools cannot be substituted for the GRE.

 If you are an international student that has or are expecting a degree from a US University/Institution you will have to email the Graduate School (Admission_Graduate@brown.edu) after you submit your application and request a waiver.

 The number of applications received varies from year to year.
 The department aims to have about 15 students in each incoming class